 - Student Experience: Through programming and infrastructure, the Graduate School supports the student experience including academic success and personal, professional, and career development.
 Our goals reflect the national conversation regarding the need to improve graduate education to be student-focused, supporting the whole graduate student experience, particularly professional development and transferable skills and improving mentor/mentee relationships, including individual student case management as needed.

-- Diversity and Inclusion: The Graduate School strives to foster the academic, professional, and personal success of a diverse graduate student community, including attention to composition, inclusion, engagement, and achievement.
-Efforts address the entire lifecycle of the graduate student experience including: holistic recruitment and admissions processes; fellowship programs supporting diverse students; signature initiatives supporting student engagement in intentional academic and professional development activities; support for graduate student organizations that advance diversity, equity, inclusion, and access (DEIA); awards recognizing exemplary DEIA leadership and service; and faculty resources addressing climate, inclusive mentoring, and student well-being.
+- Diversity and Inclusion: The Graduate School strives to foster the academic, professional, and personal success of a diverse graduate student community, including attention to equity, access, inclusion, engagement, and achievement.
+Efforts address the entire lifecycle of the graduate student experience including: holistic recruitment and admissions processes; fellowship programs supporting access to graduate education; signature initiatives supporting student engagement in academic, community, and professional development activities; support for graduate student organizations that advance diversity, equity, inclusion, and access (DEIA); awards recognizing exemplary DEIA leadership and service; and faculty resources addressing academic climate, inclusive mentoring, and student well-being.